syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### CheckBox

-You can render a CheckBox item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#type) property to `CheckBox`.
-Also, you can customize the checkbox using [ribbonCheckBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/).
+By setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#type) property to `CheckBox` you can render a CheckBox item.
+You can also customize the CheckBox item using the [ribbonCheckBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/) which provides options such as `labelPosition`, `label`, `checked` and more.

 #### CheckBox State

-You can make use of [checked](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonCheckBoxSettingsModel/#checked) property to define whether the checkbox is checked or not.
-A tick mark will be added to the visualization of CheckBox in checked state.
+The [checked](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonCheckBoxSettingsModel/#checked) property is used to handle the checked and unchecked state.
+The CheckBox will display a tick mark when it is checked.
 By default the value is `false`.

 ```js
 var tabs = [{